Largest Inscribed Rectangles in Geometric Convex Sets: Approximation Algorithms

-Since this analysis is not based on an assumption restricting it to polytopes, the result is the same for finding the MVAIR in general convex sets, such as $d$-ellipsoids, which can be easily represented in a finite set of inequalities.
+Since this analysis is not based on an assumption restricting it to polytopes, the result is the same for finding the MVAIR in general convex sets, which can be easily represented in a finite set of inequalities.
 For example, for $d$-dimensional ellipses we obtain $\mathcal{O}(d^3)$ running time since we just need one inequality to define an ellipsoidal convex set.

-Finally, it should be mentioned that since the Fermat problem could be formulated as a second-order cone program (SOCP), the preprocessing time for finding the initial strictly feasible solution takes at most $\mathcal{O}(d^3\sqrt{d}\log \frac{1}{\varepsilon_f})$ time using the prima-dual potential reduction algorithm of \cite{lobo1998applications}.
-Here, $\varepsilon_f$ is the accuracy for finding the exact Fermat point, which could be considered a fairly large number (e.g., $10^{-1}$) as the exact Fermat point is not needed for constructing $R_{init}$.
+Finally, it should be mentioned that for a general convex set the centroid may not be easily computable or at least not as easy as that of polytope.
+In this case we may prefer or have to solve a 1-median problem.
+Since this problem could be formulated as a second-order cone program (SOCP), the preprocessing time for finding the initial strictly feasible solution takes at most $\mathcal{O}(d^3\sqrt{d}\log \frac{1}{\varepsilon_m})$ time using the primal-dual potential reduction algorithm of \cite{lobo1998applications}.
+Here, $\varepsilon_m$ is the accuracy for finding the exact median point, which could be considered a fairly large number (e.g., $10^{-1}$) as the exact median point is not needed for constructing $R_{init}$.
 So the pre-processing time the first way of finding $x^{ul}_{init}$ is essentially $\mathcal{O}(d^3\sqrt{d})$.
 The pre-processing time for the alternative way depends on the geometry of $C$ and the algorithm used for finding its minimum volume axis-aligned bounding box.
 Let $T_x (C)$ be the time that it takes to find an extreme point in a given direction in a convex set $C$.
 Then this box can be found in $\mathcal{O}(d T_x (C) )$.
-For a convex polygon, this can be done in $\mathcal{O}(\log n)$ using binary search, if the $n$ vertices are given as an array in a c.w. or c.c.w. order.
-It must be mentioned that this preprocessing for finding a strictly feasible starting point is not an essential part of the algorithm as the algorithm could have an infeasible starting point for the initial centering step.
+For example, for a convex polygon, this can be done in $\mathcal{O}(\log n)$ using binary search, if the $n$ vertices are given as an array in a c.w. or c.c.w. order.
+It must be mentioned that this preprocessing for finding a strictly feasible starting point is not an essential part of the algorithm as the algorithm could have an infeasible starting point for the initial centering step as well.
 However, in that case, the analysis and the upper bound on the number of iterations $N$ are a bit different, although the bound would still grow with $\sqrt{n}\log \frac{n}{\varepsilon}$.